What are some innovative kitchen designs for small spaces?

 Design Details

-Without room size to work in your favour, it’s important to pay attention to things like materials and finishes to create a sense of elegance and luxury.
-These high quality and conscious choices can elevate a small space to feel more pleasant to use.
+Without room size to work in your favor, it’s important to pay attention to things like materials and finishes to create a sense of elegance and luxury.
+These high-quality and conscious choices can elevate a small space to feel more pleasant to use.

 Worktops

 If your kitchen is small, it’s worth having a great quality worktop to keep a luxurious ambience in the space.
 The reflective qualities of natural stone mean that quartz and marble can make a room feel larger.
-With all of the clever storage solutions that you’ve put in place, a good quality granite makes a real statement, and will last a lifetime.
+With all of the clever storage solutions that you’ve put in place, good-quality granite makes a real statement and will last a lifetime.

 Lighting

 Create a visual focal point with creative pendant lighting.
-Or integrate smart LEDs into your cabinets, shelves and worktops to change the mood of the room at the touch of a button.
+Or, you can integrate smart LEDs into your cabinets, shelves and worktops to change the mood of the room at the touch of a button.
 It’s important to have several layers of lighting in any room, but especially in a small space.
 Multiple lighting levels help with functionality and to create depth.

 Colour Scheme